nickmkk/LAN.Core.Types/README.md

     }
   }
 ```
 Create a serializer for each of your custom value types and inherit from the abstract serializer that matches your type, in this example we used decimal.
-Implement the abstract methods for converting your objects to and from the value type.
+Then, implement the abstract methods for converting your objects to and from the value type.

 Register Your Serializers
 ---